 Château Smith Haut Lafitte

 Bordeaux and Scotland have deep historical links.
-The Graves estate Château Smith Haut Laffite was purchased by Scottish man George Smith in 1720 – where the ‘Smith’ in the name comes from – and is attributed with developing the estate.
+The Graves estate Château Smith Haut Laffite was purchased by Scottish man George Smith in 1720 – where the ‘Smith’ in the name comes from – and he is credited with developing the estate.

 Steve Law is making Syrah in Sonoma.
 Law is originally from Scotland, but he lived in France and learnt about wine.
 He took his inspiration to California in 2007 and started making Northern Rhône-style Syrah.